Visiting Dutch Gardens

 Kwekerij Joosten and Lovely Leah

 The Netherlands has a lot more going on in terms of flowers, though, than just tulips and Giethoorn.
-I’ll list some other events and destinations, but first I want to write about a more personal connection to a particular flower.
+I’ll list some other events and destinations in Flevoland and Groningen provinces, but first I want to write about a more personal connection to a particular flower.

-I visited Kwekerij Joosten recently, in Flevoland province near the border with Friesland, where Marianne Joosten breeds new iris and Hemerocallis varieties.
+Kwekerij Joosten, in Flevoland province near the border with Friesland, is where Marianne Joosten breeds new iris and Hemerocallis varieties.

-The reason I visited is that almost exactly a year ago, Leah Nora Knot, the daughter of friends of mine, died of cancer just short of her 19th birthday.
-At the request of another friend, Ms. Joosten agreed to name one of her new plant varieties after Leah: the Lovely Leah iris was registered last summer.
+The reason I visited is that almost exactly a year before my visit, Leah Nora Knot, the daughter of friends of mine, died of cancer just short of her 19th birthday.
+At the request of another friend, Ms. Joosten agreed to name one of her new plant varieties after Leah: the Lovely Leah iris was registered the next summer.

-Now, a year after Leah’s death, Ms. Joosten has enough of the rhizomes—iris bulbs are called rhizomes—to begin to sell them.
-And she’s selling them for 15 euros each, with five euros for each rhizome sold being passed on to the Lovely Leah Foundation, founded by her parents.
+When I visited, a year after Leah’s death, Ms. Joosten had enough of the rhizomes – iris bulbs are called rhizomes – to begin to sell them.
+And she’s selling them for 10 euros each, with a portion of each purchase being passed on to the Lovely Leah Foundation, founded by her parents.
 The Lovely Leah Foundation’s goal is to offer support to teenage cancer patients being treated in the local academic hospital.
 Teenagers with cancer cannot be treated the same way as adults, yet certainly can’t be treated as children either.

 Kwekerij Joosten is open every Saturday for a cup of tea and a stroll around the garden, where some of the iris varieties, along with many other flowers, are on show.
 Ms. Joosten grows her newer varieties in a field just behind the garden hedge.